yuanxiaochenAC/EvoAgentX/docs/tutorial/tools.md

   - This mounts the local directory to the specified container directory, making all files accessible.

 - **Container Lifecycle**:
-  - The Docker container is created when you initialize the interpreter and removed when the interpreter is destroyed.
+  - The Docker container is created when you initialize the toolkit and removed when the toolkit is destroyed.
   - For long-running sessions, you can set `print_stdout` and `print_stderr` to see real-time output.

 - **Troubleshooting**: